40 Scotland Facts and Trivia Questions

 Traditionally a tall dark male should be the first person to cross the threshold of your house just after midnight on New Year’s Day.

-Scotland History for Kids
+Scotland History

-Scotland is a country which is full of history much of which is taught at school.
-Here are some historical facts for you.
+Scotland is a country full of history, much of which is taught in school.

 Scotland has been inhabited for around 12000 years!
 That’s a long time.